 - Cumbersome for shorter trips

 best weatherproof backpack

 Even the world’s driest deserts sometimes see rain.
-But there are some regions where rain is not just a sometimes event—it’s the norm (looking at you, East Coast).
+But there are some regions where rain is not only a sometimes event—it’s the norm (looking at you, East Coast).
 For adventures in notoriously wet places, consider a backpack that prioritizes weather-proofing.
-In this category, the Arc’teryx Bora AR 61, for women, and the Bora 63, for men, shine.
+In this category, the Arc’teryx Alpha AR 35 Backpack excels.

 The last thing you want to be thinking about during a weekend trip is stuff like work and taxes.
-But you also don’t want to be distracted by how big, heavy, and cumbersome your backpack is—the whole point is to appreciate the world around you, not sweat the one you left behind or the one on your back.
-That’s why the Osprey Talon 44 is an ideal choice for weekend trips, offering a perfect balance of volume and comfort.
+Equally, you don’t want to be distracted by how big, heavy, and cumbersome your backpack is.
+That’s why the Fjällräven Bergtagen 38 S/M Backpack is an ideal choice, offering a perfect balance of volume and comfort.